-- Flexible scheduling with a minimum of 20 hours of physical attendance each week - Personalized learning environment that uses online and digital content to engage and enhance learning; an environment where data is consistently used to drive instruction - A streamlined program targeted towards earning a high school diploma - Small group setting (maximum capacity of 100 students) - College and career counseling and life skills preparation - Opportunity to also register for CTE courses held at the T.C.
-Williams High School main campus.
+- flexible scheduling with a minimum of 20 hours of physical attendance each week - personalized learning environment that utilizes online and digital content to engage and enhance learning; an environment where data is consistently used to drive instruction - a streamlined program targeted towards earning a high school diploma - small group setting (maximum capacity of 100 students) - college and career counseling and life skills preparation - Satellite students can also register for CTE courses held at the T.C.
+Williams High School main campus

 The T.C.
 Satellite Campus is open daily from 8 a.m. to 6 p.m.
 Monday through Friday and multiple Saturdays throughout the year as needed to support student success.

-Turn to the "Online and Satellite Campus Courses" section of this guide on page.
-To find courses options.
+Turn to the "Online and Satellite Campus Courses" section of this guide on page 86 to find courses options.
 To complete an application to enroll in the T.C.
-Satellite Campus, contact your school counselor or call the campus at 703-619-8400.
+Satellite Campus, contact your school counselor or call the campus at 703-888-1204.
 Visit www. acps.k12.va.us/satellite for more details.